n0xtua/netlify-portfolio/content/project/p4/index.md

   - Markdown
 ---

-- A method to detect seat occupancy in the College Library using an object detection model on the CCTV images.
+A method to detect seat occupancy in the College Library using an object detection model on the CCTV images.
-- We utilize the YOLO model to detect objects and classify a seat as occupied or empty, which was then visualized on a website.

 <!--more-->